Focrult/NoSQL-Social-Network-API/README.md

 Furthermore the user will be required to complete the following instructions to use this application:

-Step 1: Open Insomnia
+* Step 1: Open Insomnia
-Step 2: Run 'npm start' to launch the application
+* Step 2: Run 'npm start' to launch the application
-Step 3: Input the appropriate Get, Post, Put and Delete requests Step 4: View the results
+* Step 3: Input the appropriate Get, Post, Put and Delete requests
+* Step 4: View the results

   ## Usage
  This application enables a social media startup to have access to an API for their social network that takes full advantage of a NoSQL database.
 To ensure that the startups website can handle large amounts of unstructured data.

-  ## Contribution
+  ## Walkthrough Video
- N/A
+  https://drive.google.com/file/d/1KfZit3odOyASTJWsrnzvQDgn1-FvGJS0/viewLinks to an external site.

+ ### In case if the link above is unavailable:
+https://drive.google.com/file/d/1KfZit3odOyASTJWsrnzvQDgn1-FvGJS0/view?usp=sharingLinks to an external site.

   ## License
   This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.